vijilAI/docs/source/cli/commands.md

 `vijil list evaluations`

-List all the evaluations you have started.
+List all the evaluations created in the past.

 **Example**
 ```console